 In the era of monster-length blog posts, I believe there’s still space for books about UX design.
 Because investing in a valuable book is the kind of gesture that’ll keep you committed and motivated.

 The emphasis here is on valuable.
-I think most of us can agree that many books in our realm are just manicured blog posts.
+I think most of us can agree that many books in our domain are just manicured and inflated blog posts.
 No wonder we are discouraged from dropping money on them.

 In this article, I’ll give you an honest review of 15 books from various product-related fields to help you choose the ones worth your time and money.
 I’ve sorted them into 4 categories to help you skim: